ga-dc/wdi7-quiz2/README.md

 Your Answer:
 ```
 Scope describes all the variables you can access from a place in your code.
-If a variable is defined without the `var` keyword, it is a global variable that can be accessed from anywhere.
-Variables defined with the `var` keyword are in the local scope, that is they cannot be accessed from outside that scope.
-Functions create a new local scope, meaning that variables and operations declared inside functions cannot be accessed outside the scope of that function.
-This means that any variable not declared inside a function is considered a part of global scope, regardless of whether `var` is used.
+If a variable is defined without the `var`\n keyword, it is a global variable that can be accessed from anywhere.
+Variables defined with the `var` keyword are in the\n local scope, that is they cannot be accessed from outside that scope.
+Functions create a new local scope, meaning that\n variables and operations declared inside functions cannot be accessed outside the scope of that function.
+This means that\n any variable not declared inside a function is considered a part of global scope, regardless of whether `var` is\n used.
 The scope of a spot in code includes any variables and functions declared in outer, containing scopes.
-It's like peeling the layers of an onion-- when you get to an inner layer, you also have access to all its outer layers.
+It's like\n peeling the layers of an onion-- when you get to an inner layer, you also have access to all its outer layers.
 ```